ClintH/ixfx-demos/_readmes/glitch.md

-When running on Glitch you can host a websocket server to
+When running on Glitch you can host a websocket server.

 # Running demos with Glitch